mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

 `d` can be used with many different things after it. `dd` will delete the entire line.
 `d$` will delete the rest of the current line.
 `dw` will delete the rest of the current word.
-These commands made writing code in Vim go by much faster.
+These commands made writing code in `vim` go by much faster.